Browse our jobs and apply for your next role.

 First, the basics.
 Start with updating your resume, making sure to include some details about your past projects and accomplishments you made along the way.
 After that is done, make sure to share it with your network to increase your chances of receiving a referral.

 When everything lives on the internet in our digital age, it is essential to give our social media accounts a good makeover.
 Uploading a good profile picture and adding your employment history is one thing.
-Still, it would be best to drill deeper and remove any unsavoury content that you may have posted or shared previously.
+Still, it would be best to drill deeper and remove any unsavory content that you may have posted or shared previously.
 If your work focuses on visual offerings like design, art direction or writing, you could also create a website to highlight your portfolio of past projects.

-#BecomingTechies: how I became a pioneer cybersecurity strategist in Asia
+Read more:9 things recruiters look for in a resumeBayanihan: Succeeding through active learning and listening#BecomingTechies: how I became a pioneer cybersecurity strategist in Asia

 Ready to make your next career move?
 Our job search tool enables you to easily find the perfect job, or set up job alerts to stay on top of new opportunities.